Anone-Imouse/Stopwatch/README.md

 # Stopwatch
 It will count infinitly.
-You can pause (only once per opening the tab), continue and restart the timer
+You can pause (only once), continue and restart the timer